On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Acknowledgements

 \section{Acknowledgements}

-This work was funded by the Russian Science Foundation under grant 18-11-00136.
-The author is a Young Russian Mathematics award winner and would like to thank its sponsors and jury.
+This work was funded by the Russian Science Foundation under grant 18-11-00136 (Sections 3--8) and is supported in part by the Young Russian Mathematics award (Sections 1--2).
 The author is also grateful to Vladimir N. Potapov and Sergey V. Avgustinovich for useful discussions.